ScratchAddons/website-v2/content/docs/getting-started/installing.md

 ### Installing on Google Chrome

-1. Type `chrome://extensions` into your address bar to open the extension management page.
+1. Type `chrome://extensions` into your address bar to open the Extension Management page.

 2. Click the toggle next to `Developer mode` to turn on the Developer Mode.
 This allows you to install extensions from a folder or file.